 The view underneath the water was just as magnificent as the view on the surface.
 The massive corals, the colorful fishes, everything looked like a dream.
 The boat crew, young men with dark skin and lean frames swam in the sea like it was their playground.
 They dove into the deep without effort, and moved in the water like they belonged in it.
 They were fascinating to watch that I was inspired to take free diving lesson when I get the chance.

 The rain has started to pour when we traveled our way back to El Nido port.
-I sat on the boat and felt the mist of rain and sea water on my face.
+I sat on the boat and felt the mist of rain and seawater on my face.
 We were fortunate to have gone through the entire island-hopping tour under what I consider to be the best weather.
 It was a little bit of sunshine and gloomy skies, and the rain only came when it was all over.
 I saw the boat crew huddled together on the bow of the boat, talking animatedly with each other.
 How lucky they are to be living in this paradise that many of us could only visit whenever time permits.
-Nevertheless, I am grateful; to see so much beauty in a day, to swim in clear blue waters, to visit El Nido even only for a few days is a blessing.
+Nevertheless, I am grateful, to see so much beauty in a day, to swim in clear blue waters with the company of my friends.

 Sealand Venture El Nido

 Poblacion, El Nido, Palawan